Groucho Marx: You Bet Your Life

-The program's theme music was an instrumental version of "Hooray for Captain Spaulding," which became increasingly identified as Marx's personal theme song.
+The program's theme music was an instrumental version of "Hooray for Captain Spaulding", which became increasingly identified as Marx's personal theme song.
 A recording of the song with Marx and the Ken Lane singers with an orchestra directed by Victor Young was released in 1952.
-Another recording made by Marx during this period was "The Funniest Song in the World," released on the Young People's Records label in 1949.
+Another recording made by Marx during this period was "The Funniest Song in the World", released on the Young People's Records label in 1949.
 It was a series of five original children's songs with a connecting narrative about a monkey and his fellow zoo creatures.

-One of Marx's most oft-quoted remarks may have occurred during a 1947 radio episode.
+One of Marx's most oft-quoted remarks supposedly occurred during a 1947 radio episode.
 Marx was interviewing Charlotte Story, who had borne 20 children.
 When Marx asked why she had chosen to raise such a large family, Mrs. Story is said to have replied, "I love my husband," to which Marx responded, "I love my cigar, but I take it out of my mouth once in a while."
 The remark was judged too risqué to be aired, according to the anecdote, and was edited out before broadcast.
 Charlotte Story and her husband Marion, indeed parents of 20 children, were real people who appeared on the program.
 Audio recordings of the interview exist, and a reference to cigars is made ("With each new kid, do you go around passing out cigars?"), but there is no evidence of the claimed remark.
 "I get credit all the time for things I never said," Marx told Roger Ebert in 1972.
 "You know that line in You Bet Your Life?
 The guy says he has seventeen kids and I say, 'I smoke a cigar, but I take it out of my mouth occasionally'?
 I never said that."
 Marx's 1976 memoir recounts the episode as fact, but co-writer Hector Arce relied mostly on sources other than Marx himself—who was by then in his mid eighties, in ill health and mentally compromised—and was probably unaware that Marx had specifically denied making the observation.
 Head writer Bernie Smith recalled in a 1996 interview that the remark was indeed made—but again, well after the fact.

-Another anecdote that may or may not be apocryphal recounts how Warner Brothers threatened to sue Groucho when they learned that the next Marx Brothers film was to be called A Night in Casablanca, contending that that title was too similar to their own film Casablanca.
-Groucho is reported to have replied, "What about 'Warner Brothers'?
-Do you own that too?
-Professionally, we were 'Brothers' long before you were 'Brothers'.
-We forbid you ever to use the word 'Brothers' again."
+In 1946, as part of the marketing campaign for the Marx Brothers film A Night in Casablanca, Marx created a storyline that Warner Bros.
+Pictures threatened to sue him, contending that that title was too similar to their 1942 film Casablanca.
+Groucho wrote open letters "responding" to the four Warner brothers, including one in which he questions their own use of various words, such as: wondering if "in 1471, Ferdinand Balboa Warner, your great-great-grandfather,... stumbled on the shores of Africa and... named it Casablanca"; suggesting that "[David] Burbank's survivors aren't too happy with the fact that" Warner Bros.
+Burbank, California studios are called their "Burbank studios"; and even suggesting a Marx Brothers legal action addressing "What about 'Warner Brothers'? ...
+Professionally, we were brothers long before you were."